ArturSloyan/ArturSloyan/README.md

 </p>

 <p align="center">
   I'm Artur Sloyan, a 21-year-old Application Developer Apprentice at Liebherr Werk Nenzing, currently in my 3rd year of training.
-I have had the opportunity to explore various areas including frontend, backend, network technology, databases, support, IT administration, DevOps, and ERP Baan, gaining insights into their operations and work processes.
+I have had the opportunity to explore various areas including frontend, backend, network technology, databases, IT support, IT administration and ERP Baan, gaining insights into their operations and work processes.
 </p>

 <!-- Detailed bio with icons -->